-Goals: (A) (more) Identifying preconditions and postconditions in common Java contracts, and (B) Basic JUnit tests.
+Goals: (A) (more) converting preconditions into postconditions, and (B) Basic JUnit tests.

-A: Consider the following excerpt from the JavaDoc specification from
+A: Consider the following three excerpts from the java collection classes documentation:

 Note: Great care must be exercised if mutable objects are used as set elements.
 The behavior of a set is not specified if the value of an object is changed in a manner that affects equals comparisons while the object is an element in the set.
 A special case of this prohibition is that it is not permissible for a set to contain itself as an element.